-PAGE Independent Review Report to the General Partner of AP Alternative Assets, L.P F-2 Statement of Assets and Liabilities as of June 30, 2012 (unaudited) and December 31, 2011 F-4 Statement of Operations (unaudited) for the three and six months ended June 30, 2012 and 2011 F-5 Statement of Changes in Net Assets for the six months ended June 30, 2012 (unaudited) and for the year ended December 31, 2011 F-6 Statement of Cash Flows (unaudited) for the six months ended June 30, 2012 and 2011 F-7 Notes to Financial Statements (unaudited) F-8
+PAGE Independent Auditors' Report F-2 Statement of Assets and Liabilities as of December 31, 2012 and 2011 F-4 Statement of Operations for the years ended December 31, 2012 and 2011 F-5 Statement of Changes in Net Assets for the years ended December 31, 2012 and 2011 F-6 Statement of Cash Flows for the years ended December 31, 2012 and 2011 F-7 Notes to Financial Statements F-8

-Independent Review Report to the General Partner of AP Alternative Assets, L.P.
+Independent Auditors' Report to the Managing General Partner of AP Alternative Assets, L.P.

-We have been engaged by AAA Guernsey Limited (the "General Partner") to review the set of financial statements in the quarterly financial report of AP Alternative Assets, L.P. as of June 30, 2012 and December 31, 2011, and for the three and six months ended June 30, 2012 and 2011, which comprises the Statement of Assets and Liabilities, Statement of Operations, Statement of Changes in Net Assets, the Statement of Cash Flows and related Notes 1 to 8.
-We have read the other information contained in the quarterly financial report and considered whether it contains any apparent misstatements or material inconsistencies with the information in the set of financial statements.
+We have audited the financial statements of AP Alternative Assets, L.P. for the year ended December 31, 2012 which comprise the Statement of Assets and Liabilities, the Statement of Operations, the Statement of Changes in Net Assets, the Statements of Cash Flows and the related notes 1 to 9.
+The financial reporting framework that has been applied in their preparation is applicable law and accounting principles generally accepted in the United States of America.

-This report is made solely to the General Partner in accordance with International Standard on Review Engagements 2410 issued by the Auditing Practices Board.
-Our work has been undertaken so that we might state to the General Partner those matters we are required to state to them in an independent review report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the General Partner, for our review work, for this report, or for the conclusions we have formed.
+This report is made solely to the Partnership's partners, as a body, in accordance with section 18 of The Limited Partnerships (Guernsey) Law, 1995.
+Our audit work has been undertaken so that we might state to the partners those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Partnership and the Partnership's partners as a body, for our audit work, for this report, or for the opinions we have formed.